 5. Force Stop the Bluetooth App

 Occasionally an Android app will “hang” and stop responding.
-This kind of thins happens often with Windows PC’s, and it’s a similar process to fix it.
+This kind of thing often happens with Windows PCs, and it’s a similar process to fix it.

 After you click Force Stop, you’ll be asked to confirm on a separate screen.